Bunny350/Miscellaneous-projects/README.md

 You can find products with the name "Rbit" or "rbit" with, however, in some cases, it wasn't a joke.
 This repository shows only "rbit" as joke brand.

 * [Rbit logo] <!-- (https://github.com/Bunny350/Rbit/Rbit%20logo)--> - Show and shill the logo of Rbit!
 Any manufacture method available.
 (CNC, Laser cutting / engraving or 3D printing)
-* [hddbox] <!-- (https://github.com/Bunny350/Rbit/hddbox)--> - Hard disk drive storage box.
+* [rbit hddbox](https://github.com/Bunny350/Rbit/hddbox) - Hard disk drive storage box.
 It is 3D printed.
-* [fridge] <!-- (https://github.com/Bunny350/Rbit/fridge)--> - Refrigerator for standard soda cans.
+* [rbit fridge] <!-- (https://github.com/Bunny350/Rbit/fridge)--> - Refrigerator for standard soda cans.
 It was made when I was interested in peltier fridge.

 If these names only show in their own brackets, but not blue text, then it is not yet released, and it should be coming soon.